Arinze008/Arinze008Lab/README.md

 # Hello, I'm Arinze
 <a href="https://linkedin.com/in/arinze-ekpunobi-73931b184/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Experienced Cyber Security Professional, recently AZ900, Seurity +, ISC CC, Google Professional Cybersecurity certified.
-With just over 1.5 years experience leveraging Microsoft Azure environment, Microsoft Defender for Endpoint (MDE), Microsoft Sentinel and the whole M365 Microsoft Security Stack.
-Explored various domains within Cyber Security like SOC, Vulnerability Management and Security Assessments..
+Welcome to my GitHub profile!
+I'm a dedicated Cybersecurity Professional with over 1.5 years of experience specializing in Microsoft Azure, Defender for Endpoint, Sentinel, and the M365 Security Stack.
+My expertise spans various domains within Cybersecurity, including SOC, Vulnerability Management, and Security Assessments.
+Feel free to explore my projects—I'm open to collaboration opportunities and eager to contribute to impactful initiatives.
+Let's connect and discuss how I can enhance your team's cybersecurity efforts.

 ## Objective

 My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center team.
-I am also delving deep into cloud security with strong interests in cloud security.
+I am also delving deep into cloud with strong interests in cloud security.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|